Design 101

 Button tufting involves sewing buttons or knots into upholstery to create evenly spaced dimples.
 Manufacturers can use several methods to attach the buttons.

-Hand-folded buttons tufting is a technique where professional upholsterer manually folds and sews the fabric around the buttons to create beautiful, handcrafted pieces.
+Hand-folded buttons tufting is a technique where a professional upholsterer manually folds and sews the fabric around the buttons to create beautiful, handcrafted pieces.
 Pulled-in buttons tufting is an affordable technique that involves sewing the buttons into the fabric and pulling them tight to create deep dimples.

 Blind tufting